 Gall Bladder Emptying

-When food containing fat enters the digestive tract, it stimulates the release of a substance that causes the gallbladder to contract and release its contents.
+When food containing fat enters the digestive tract, it stimulates the release of a substance that causes the gall bladder to contract and release its contents.
 A study using various foods such as coffee, tea, milk and yogurt, curcumin, and fat demonstrated that eating fats stimulated the highest volume of bile release.
 The mineral magnesium, acting under similar hormone control as fatty food intake, also stimulates gall bladder emptying.
 Magnesium can also assist by relaxing the gall bladder sphincter.

-The Gall Bladder “attack”
+The Gall Bladder “Attack”

 A gall bladder attack is extremely painful with abdominal pain usually on the right side and referred pain to the right shoulder.
-Gall bladder attacks usually occur after eating.
+Attacks usually occur after eating.
 Dr. James Breneman published the elements of a “gall bladder diet” in 1968.
-He maintained that gall bladder attacks were actually the result of food sensitivities.
+He maintained that attacks were actually the result of food sensitivities.
 He found in his study that the top food offenders were eggs, pork, onions, chicken and turkey, milk, coffee, and oranges.
 Using an elimination diet, the unique sensitivities of each person could be identified and then eliminated.
 About 20% of the participants were actually sensitive to prescription drugs they were using.
 All in the study successfully ended their recurrent gall bladder attacks.
-Unfortunately, as gall bladder surgeries have become more commonplace, modern medicine tends to offer removal of the gall bladder as an expedient solution to gall bladder attacks rather than focusing on sensitivities and diet.
+Unfortunately, as gall bladder surgeries have become more commonplace, modern medicine tends to offer removal of the gall bladder as an expedient solution to attacks rather than focusing on sensitivities and diet.

 Gall stones can form when the bile fluid becomes thickened and sludgy.
 Cholesterol or bilirubin can remain in the gall bladder and form hard particles called stones.
 Often these stones are silent and don’t seem to cause a problem unless a bile duct or the gall bladder sphincter becomes blocked.
 Surgery is often performed if a blockage occurs.
 Using supplemental bile salts may resolve gall stones if used for a longer period of time.